Home

 North Carolina Independent Contractor Laws

-There are legal implications to being an independent contractor.
-For starters, you are not considered an employee.
-Instead, an independent contractor’s relationship with the employer is based on a contractual agreement.
-If you are considering an independent contractor relationship, hiring an independent contractor or already are an independent contractor, consider consulting with an experienced attorney regarding the potential legal consequences.
+If you are considering an independent contractor relationship, hiring an independent contractor or already are an independent contractor, consider consulting with an experienced employment attorney regarding the potential legal consequences.
 It is important to understand your rights as an independent contractor or your rights as the employer.

 independent contractor attorney charlotte nc